from £47 /night help Price for guests, Nights

 |Family friendly||Great for children of all ages|

 |Rooms||1 bedroom, 1 bathrooms of which 1 En suites|

 |Furniture||1 Sofa beds, Double beds (1), Cots (1), Dining seats for 4, Lounge seats for 4|

 |Outdoors||Private garden, BBQ, Private fishing lake or river|

 |Access||Parking, Suitable for people with restricted mobility, Not suitable for wheelchair users|

 The open plan living area means you can cook and enjoy the the atmosphere with space to be creative in the kitchen then eat at the Art Deco table or al fresco.
 The kitchen is well equipped and now includes a toaster for those of you who prefer toast for breakfast.
 Although all the equipment is present to cook any meal, anything extra you might require, baking tins, cookie cutters and hand mixer for example, can be borrowed from the owners.

-There is a Godin Colonial woodburner surrounded by an enormous granite fireplace with historic motifs carved into the stone.
+There is a stunning vintage Belgian woodburner surrounded by an enormous granite fireplace with historic motifs carved into the stone.

 Massive original timbers support the ceiling with traditionally preserved artifacts.

 The large bedroom is furnished with good antique furniture and beautiful old rugs underfoot leads to the well appointed bathroom with its antique, rare model double ended roll top bath and modern shower cubicle.